 Storm runoff and snowmelt monitoring are not addressed in this plan but through the National Pollutant Discharge Elimination System (NPDES) Individual Permit and Multi-Sector General Permit and under DOE Orders 436.1 and 458.1, Change 4 for surveillance.
-Base flow (persistent water) and, in some cases, persistent flow derived from snowmelt are monitored under the IFGMP.
+Base-flow sampling under the IFGMP consists of only persistent water and, in some cases, persistent flow derived from snowmelt, but not surface water associated with storm events.